stakefish/stakefish-ui-legacy/docs/getting-started.md

 ## Components

-All components that the library provides are documented using [Storybook](https://stakefish.github.io/stakefish-ui).
+All components that the library provides are documented using [Storybook](https://storybook.js.org/) and are available [here](https://stakefish.github.io/stakefish-ui).

 ## Usage with Typescript